 The Local and Network data ports, which provide connectivity between the secure and insecure network respectively, support optical media in the form of SFP optical physical interfaces.
-Each port has 4 SFP transceivers although in the current version (3.0.3) only one is active on each port.
+Each port has 4 SFP transceivers.

-User access management ports, LCD display, LEDs, Keypad and Emergency Erase button are also located on the front of the module as presented in Figure 9.
+User access management ports, LCD display, LEDs, Keypad and Emergency Erase button are also located on the front of the module as presented in Figure 26.

-The CN6140 front panel is depicted below in Figure 9 and Figure 10
+The CN6140 front panel is depicted below in Figure 26.